Aditya-Nayak213/portrofolio/README.md

 # portrofolio
 THis is a basic frontend and backend project, created from learning from differenet places.

-As of now the backend is not completed.
-But assuring you that it will also be uploaded soon.
+As of now the backend is completed.
+Please go through the codes and run on xampp.
+This a self-made portfolio project to brush up my concepts.